 New Zealand's Moral Decline?
-Thank goodness!
+Thank Goodness!

-New Zealand has undergone great culture change when we look at the erstwhile traditions of no sex before marriage, and when having children before marriage was tut-tut-tutted upon (if not called for disownment).
+New Zealand has undergone great culture change when we look at the erstwhile traditions of no sex before marriage, hetero-only weddings and when having children before marriage was tut-tut-tutted upon (if not called for disownment).
 Oh my, how things have (really and truly) changed.

 Gone are the days where virginity was an expectation on your wedding night in this country.
 And that's a good thing too when one considers a study in 2012 found almost 50% of New Zealand high-school students aged 17 or older had had sexual intercourse.
 Let's compare this to the median age of marriage in New Zealand - in 2017 it was 32.2 years old for men and 30.5 years old for women.
 There'd be pretty slim pickings for either gender if virginity was a pre-requisite for marriage now!

 I love that as a country we are so progressive on this issue, that (barely) anyone bats an eyelid on either front and it's become soooo common for couples to move in together in domestic bliss before they look to tie the knot (if they ever do).
 Of course, de facto partners now have the same status as people who are married in most areas, so we don't even have to be wed to be seen as married in the eyes of the law.
 And since 2013, it also doesn't matter if that couple is of the same sex - any couple can live together or get married.
 Love is love peeps and the New Zealand law reflects our societal changes around this.
 Hurrah!